Landing Page Optimisation Mistakes to Avoid

 Oops!
 Something went wrong while submitting the form.

-Most landing pages that underperform are not failing because of weak products, insufficient traffic, or poor targeting.
-They are failing because of design and UX decisions — many of them small, all of them correctable — that introduce friction at the exact moment a visitor is deciding whether to act.
-This guide covers the ten most common landing page optimisation mistakes that reduce conversion rates for Singapore businesses, with specific diagnostic indicators and corrective actions for each.
-If your landing page is generating traffic but not converting, one or more of these mistakes is almost certainly the cause.
+Most landing pages that underperform aren't failing because of weak products, low traffic, or poor targeting.
+They're failing because of small, correctable design and UX decisions that add friction at the exact moment a visitor is deciding whether to act.
+If your landing page is getting traffic but not converting, the cause is almost always one of a small, recognisable set of mistakes, not the product and not the audience.

-There is a distinctive type of commercial frustration that comes from a landing page that does not convert.
-You know the traffic is there — the analytics confirm it.
-You know the product is right — your existing customers tell you so.
-But the page sits there, receiving visits and producing almost nothing.
+There's a specific kind of frustration that comes from a landing page that won't convert.
+The traffic is there, the analytics confirm it.
+The product is right, your existing customers tell you so.
+But the page just sits there, taking visits and producing almost nothing.
 The problem is almost never the product or the audience.
-It is the page itself.
+It's the page.

 The 10 Landing Page Mistakes That Kill Conversions